-In Part 1, we focused on lean thinking, we can accomplish more, reliably and consistently.
+In Part 1, we focused on lean thinking, so we can accomplish more, reliably and consistently.
 In Part 2, we discussed how local variation can enhance a team’s adaptability.
 In Part 3, we explained cycle time, lead time, and seeing the team’s actual internal data.

 In this part, we’ll address how the team can use its internal data to create externally consumable forecasts.
 Then, the team can easily explain those forecasts to others.